Drying: Applications of drying

+Film formation

+In the coatings and adhesives industry, drying is used to cure solvent-based films.
+In some cases, highly structured films can result.
+For example, evaporation of solvent from a solution containing helical polymer results in a highly ordered array of squashed toroidal structures.

 Food

 Foods are dried to inhibit microbial development and quality decay.
 However, the extent of drying depends on product end-use.
 Cereals and oilseeds are dried after harvest to the moisture content that allows microbial stability during storage.
 Vegetables are blanched before drying to avoid rapid darkening, and drying is not only carried out to inhibit microbial growth, but also to avoid browning during storage.
 Concerning dried fruits, the reduction of moisture acts in combination with its acid and sugar contents to provide protection against microbial growth.
 Products such as milk powder must be dried to very low moisture contents in order to ensure flowability and avoid caking.
 This moisture is lower than that required to ensure inhibition to microbial development.
 Other products as crackers are dried beyond the microbial growth threshold to confer a crispy texture, which is liked by consumers.

 Non-food products

 Among non-food products, some of those that require considerable drying are wood (as part of timber processing), paper, flax, and washing powder.
 The first two, owing to their organic origins, may develop mold if insufficiently dried.
 Another benefit of drying is a reduction in volume and weight.